 KENYA FORESTS SERVICE (KFS)

-KFS is a state corporation established under the Kenya Forest Conservation and Management Act no 34 of 2016.
-It was established to provide for the development and sustainable management, including conservation and rational utilization of all forest resources for the socioeconomic development of the country and for connected purposes.
-Key functions of KFS include conserving, protecting and managing all public forests; Assisting county governments in building capacity in forestry and forest management; Managing water catchment areas in relation to soil and water conservation, carbon sequestration and other environmental services in collaboration with relevant stakeholders.
+KFS is a state corporation established under the Kenya Forest Conservation and Management Act No. 34 of 2016.
+It is tasked with the responsibility of ensuring sustainable management of forest resources for the socioeconomic development of the country.
+Key functions of KFS include conserving, protecting and managing all public forests; assisting county governments in building capacity in forestry and forest management; managing water catchment areas in relation to soil and water conservation, carbon sequestration and other environmental services in collaboration with relevant stakeholders.

 KIJABE ENVIRONMENT VOLUNTEERS

-KENVO is a community-based organization engaged in developing sustainable nature conservation programs in the Kikuyu Escarpment Forest.
+KENVO is a community-based organisation engaged in developing sustainable nature conservation programmes in the Kikuyu Escarpment Forest.
 KENVO was formed in 1994 and officially registered in 1996.
 The major goal of KENVO is to promote conservation of the Kikuyu Escarpment ecosystems, while supporting community livelihoods.